vp-82/Business-Intelligence-2023-HS/Lesson_03/Exercise_03_DataFusion.md

 1. Navigate to [IAM Quotas](https://console.cloud.google.com/iam-admin/quotas) or from the GCP console, go to IAM → Quotas.
 2. Use the filter option and search for "Compute Engine".
 3. Increase the following quotas:
    - Persistent Disk Standard (GB): Set to 20000.
+(Firlter for "Compute Engine", "region:europe-west6", "disk" --> scroll down to "Persistent Disk Standard")
    - CPUs: Set to 40.
+(Firlter for "Compute Engine", "region:europe-west6", "CPUS" --> scroll to "CPUS")
    - In-use IP addresses: Set to 24.
+(Firlter for "Compute Engine", "region:europe-west6", "IP" --> scroll to "In-use IP addresses")
    - CPUs (all regions): Set to 60.
+(Firlter for "Compute Engine", "all regions" --> scroll to "In-use IP addresses")
 4. Wait for an approval email confirming your quota increase.

 ## Step 2b: set authorization